edecarlini/crypto-order-manager/README.md

 ## Introduction

-**Challenge Rather Labs** is a web application developed with **React**, **Vite**, and **TypeScript**, designed to manage orders related to cryptocurrencies.
+web application developed with **React**, **Vite**, and **TypeScript**, designed to manage orders related to cryptocurrencies.
 It allows users to create, view, and manage orders while retrieving real-time prices from a cryptocurrency API.

 ### Project Structure

 ```
-challenge-ratherlabs/
+crypto-order-manager/
 ├── __mocks__/
 │   └── fileMock.js
 ├── jest.config.cjs